 Both Nursing Home Compare and Yelp have faced charges of artificially manipulated ratings.
 Previous research estimated that faked reviews and ratings on Yelp range from 16 percent to 40 percent.
-However, the USC researchers say that since gamed Yelp ratings may encompass either or both extremes of the 5-star rating scale, this bi-directional practice, coupled with increasingly savvy consumers and Yelp’s efforts to weed out fake reviews, likely cancels out their ability to impact ratings.
+However, the USC researchers say that since gamed Yelp ratings may encompass either or both extremes of the five-star rating scale, this bi-directional practice, coupled with increasingly savvy consumers and Yelp’s efforts to weed out fake reviews, likely cancels out their ability to impact ratings.

-Recent reviews of the Nursing Home Compare system concluded that the rating system provides a financial incentive for gaming and that the practice of nursing homes reporting purposefully inflated data continues, despite modifications designed to discourage it.
+Recent reviews of the Nursing Home Compare system concluded that the rating system provides a financial incentive for gaming, and that the practice of nursing homes reporting purposefully inflated data continues, despite modifications designed to discourage it.
 These findings may shed light on why the Nursing Home Compare ratings are mostly higher than the Yelp ones, according to the study authors.

 The authors note that Yelp recently partnered with the New York-based news non-profit ProPublica to report government data about nursing home fines, serious deficiencies and payment suspensions on its review pages.
 Future studies will aim to analyze the content of Yelp reviews and compare the themes and topics consumers identify to those reported by CMS.

-“The Ratings Game: An Analysis of Nursing Home Compare and Yelp Ratings” was published on November 13 in BMJ Quality and Safety.
-USC Leonard Davis School researchers compared Nursing Home Compare and Yelp ratings for 675 California nursing homes, with a minimum of five Yelp reviews, between September and November 2016.
+The Ratings Game: An Analysis of Nursing Home Compare and Yelp Ratings was published Nov.
+13 at BMJ Quality and Safety.
+USC Leonard Davis School researchers compared Nursing Home Compare and Yelp ratings for 675 California nursing homes with a minimum of five Yelp reviews between September and November 2016.